The case for Teaching Yoga Part Time

 If you are still convinced that for you, it’s full-time yoga teaching or bust (and you have a need to make a steady income for the long haul), here’s my solid advice: diversify another way.

 In the process you’ll end up being an entrepreneur, an event planner, a marketer, maybe a course creator, and a fierce model who evades the income rut or fatigue that often besets once-passionate yoga teachers.
+And that can and should be the new definition for a yoga teacher.

 Pay for your Yoga Teacher Training + Jump Start Your Career